 All this said many businesses have both B2B and B2C marketing strategies.
 Amazon is a great example of this.
 The eCommerce giant advertises products on its site to individual consumers.

-One of the best ways to highlight the differences between B2B marketing and B2C marketing is by using a marketing funnel.
+One of the best ways to highlight the differences between B2B marketing and B2C marketing is by using an online marketing funnel.

 The Marketing Funnel: B2B Vs B2C